 - Negative impact on quality of life, high costs: Untreated depression in the elderly impairs physical functioning, response to medical treatment, and quality of life, and it can lead to more frequent hospitalizations and ED visits.1 Depression in people with epilepsy contributes to functional impairment, unemployment, lower quality of life, and increased risk of suicide (with rates 5 to 25 times higher than in the general population).2 The direct and indirect costs of depression are $43 billion annually in the United States.1

-Description of the Innovative ActivityUnder PEARLS, counselors make home visits and brief followup telephone calls to homebound elders with depression and to adults with epilepsy and comorbid depression.
+Description of the Innovative ActivityUnder PEARLS, counselors make home or community-based visits and brief followup telephone calls to homebound elders with depression and to adults with epilepsy and comorbid depression.
 During these interactions, counselors help these individuals identify and address problems, and increase social and physical activities.
 Key elements of the program include the following:

 - Initial referral: Older adults with depression may be referred by case managers working within the area agency on aging, other social service or public housing programs serving the elderly, primary care providers, or the clients themselves.
 (Those individuals who have previously qualified for comprehensive home visitation services are eligible to participate.)
 Most referred elderly clients have multiple chronic illnesses, such as diabetes; heart failure; or coronary artery, lung, or kidney disease.
 Adults with epilepsy and comorbid depression can be enrolled through their neurology clinic or primary care provider.